TristankMS/TACARS/README.md

 ----------------------------------------------------------------------------------------------------

 ## Prerequisites In Brief
-### Azure Monitor - a Log Analytics Workspace ID and Key
-https://portal.azure.com to set one up.
-No additional library or agent is needed, we just use the LA REST API for uploads.

 ### Local CA - A local folder with some disk space
 The Collector etc is designed to run locally on a CA in this release.
 It does support export of the CSV files produced to a second location by simple file copy, though - edit GO.CMD and